A version of this five-part post was published in April 2020, in New Zealand Doctor.

 Covid-19, Immigrants and Prisoners

 I call and text my students to keep in touch and share information about free food and resources.
 One young Mexican mother was hospitalized for five days with Covid-19, but made it home in one piece, and an older Ecuadorian student has a police officer son who tested positive, but suffered only mild symptoms.
-He will be quarantined in his room in a small Spanish Harlem apartment for two weeks after he recovers.
+He will quarantine in his room in a small Spanish Harlem apartment for two weeks after he recovers.

 Financially, my students have taken a big hit.
 The majority are mothers from Central America, Yemen or Bangladesh.
 Pre-virus, some worked part time in laundromats or as cleaners and most have partners who worked low wage jobs in restaurants, delis, food delivery or driving.
 Very few have any income now.
 Those who don’t have work papers cannot access unemployment insurance despite having paid taxes, nor can they benefit from the $1200 or $600 promised by the federal stimulus package.
 New York State put the brakes on evictions for three months, but at the end of three months, the accumulated rent will come due.
 Most are living on savings with the entire family holed up in tiny apartments.
 They don’t take their kids out even for a social-distanced walk and prefer that their husbands do not try for the delivery jobs that have opened up with CVS and Amazon.
 Parents act as teacher’s aides as they navigate Google Classroom with multiple children’s lessons in a language they don’t understand well.
-When I asked if they wanted to continue English classes remotely, they said they were too overwhelmed.
-On the bright side, this is a far more authentic English language learning experience than I could ever have provided.
+When I asked if they wanted to continue English classes remotely, many said they were too overwhelmed.
+On the bright side, this role gives them a far more authentic English language learning experience than I could ever have provided.

 Fortunately, a variety of non-profit soup kitchens and food delivery for old or sick people are expanding.
 The Department of Education now offers its free school meals program to adults as well as children.
 Anyone can pick up three grab-and-go meals at a nearby school on weekday mornings.
 Showing ID is not required, which is significant for undocumented immigrants who want to avoid being a “public charge”.
 The food is highly processed, but has vegetarian and halal options and at least people need not go hungry Monday through Friday.

 I have two formerly-incarcerated friends who are campaigning to release older prison inmates.
 There are currently 43,000 people in New York State prisons, disproportionately people of color because structural racism is an abhorrent fact of life here.
-The rate of recidivism is extremely low for people who are freed when over fifty, and this is exactly the group most at risk from the virus.
+The rate of recidivism is extremely low for people who are freed when over fifty years old, and this is exactly the group most at risk from the virus.
 Governor Cuomo, formerly much criticized by liberals, has gained credibility for his measured daily press conferences and serious treatment of the pandemic.
-His major blindspot, however, is the incarcerated, whom he is treating as disposable non-people.
+His major blind spot, however, is the incarcerated, whom he is treating as disposable non-people.
 He has the power to give clemency and save lives and he refuses to use it.

 I call the Governor every day as part of the #LetThemGo! #ClemencyCoast2Coast campaign, which is starting to break through the silence.
 Now reporters are asking about it at the daily press conference.